amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 ## [1] 0.6475847
 ```
 <BR><BR>
-Pratically the same score as prepping the data yourself but with half the work and a much smaller memory footprint.
+Practically the same score as prepping the data yourself but with half the work and a much smaller memory footprint.

 <BR><BR>